eclipse-uprotocol/up-transport-zenoh-rust/README.md

-# up-client-zenoh-rust
+# up-transport-zenoh-rust

-Rust UPClient implementation for the Zenoh transport
+uProtocol transport implementation for Zenoh in Rust

 ## Build